gitpress-io/gitpress-docs/source/welcome.md

 # Welcome to GitPress, where code matter.

-GitPress is a place where you express ideas using code.
+GitPress is a place where you can express ideas using both content and code.

 A place for writing and reading network with good experiences.